 Musical Performance always involves re-creation (a partial re-composition), hence requires originality through the creativity of the performing artist.
 On top of that, an indispensable component in the effect of music is in the interaction between the reproducing artist(s) and the recipient.
 With this, the effect of music is a product of the momentary circumstances.
 Therefore, it must be elaborated, newly acquired with every performance.

 At the same time, the effect of music depends on the actual surroundings, such as acoustics, the mood and temper of both artists and recipients, plus external influences such as weather, temperature and humidity, physical well-being, receptivity and distraction from daily life, fears, pains, even the political situation may play a role.
-To some degree, this is also valid for studio productions—whether an artist is playing for him/herself, for recording engineers, or for an imaginary audience.
+To some degree, this is also valid for studio productions.
+Irrespective of whether an artist is playing for him/herself, for recording engineers, or for an imaginary audience.